hexameron/RTCW-SP-linux/README.txt

 /***********************************************
- Raspberry pi version: Barely rendering.
+ Raspberry pi version: Almost Playable, too slow.
  Joystick ONLY, Blackscreen cinematics, no audio.
- Renders Briefing Room (mostly), crashes in-game.
+ Crashes on cutscene, but runs from saved game
  ***********************************************/

 Return to Castle Wolfenstein single player GPL source release